Juice Lid Ornament

 Not just for Looney Tunes ...!

 The juice lid ornaments can showcase not only Looney Tunes characters, but also pets, family coats of arms, favorite TV shows and characters, images of places visited, special occasions, nostalgic locales, hobbies, significant people.
-They are especially nice when made with lovely coordinating images from Christmas cards, as the ones below were, and you can add dangles and beads to suit your taste.

 These lovely ornaments with their blue tones look stunning on the tree.
 Both ornaments used two images from a single card.

-The red bead trim on this ornament is larger than the 4mm size I used on the previous ones, but I quite like the effect.
 Both bird images come from a single Christmas card.
 I added just a touch of glitter glue on the greenery and the berries.

-The juice lids are the perfect size for an ornament, but it is also possible to make ornaments from larger or smaller lids.
 You will need a special can opener that splits the rim rather than cutting through the metal, leaving a smooth edge on both lid and can.

-The larger Santa/cat ornament above used lids from a large can that originally held tomatoes, along with images from two different cards.
-I chose the Santa one first, then selected the bird image because both had the same kind of dreamy, snowy quality.
 To give an idea of the difference in size, the bead trim on the Santa ornament is 8mm -- the same size as those on the cardinal ornament, above.

-This rectangular ornament is made in exactly the same way as the round ones above, except that the lids were cut from a corned beef can using a can opener that splits the rim of the can.
+This rectangular ornament was made in exactly the same way as the round ones above, except that the lids were cut from a corned beef can using a can opener that splits the rim of the can.
 I painted the rims with black paint before gluing the images in place.

 Santa and his reindeer came from a single Christmas card.
 To cut the images I first made a paper template the correct size and used that as a guide for cutting the card.
 I glued the pictures in place with tacky glue, then trimmed around the edge with a line of glitter glue.